 The food that you will get to taste in Turkey is divine!
-It’s another level of a gastronomical experience that you will encounter.
+It’s another level of gastronomical experience that you will encounter.
 Being a vegetarian in Turkey, I couldn’t try all sorts of their delectable dishes but even in the vegetarian category the variety of dishes were plentiful.
 Turkish cuisines are stomach filling and extremely delicious.

 I still haven’t got over the mouth-watering sweets called the “Turkish Lokum” till now.
 Even imagining it right now makes me drool.
 It tastes so heavenly!

-All places in Turkey are quite safe to eat, just avoid going to shady places and prefer eating at known joints or eateries where you can see public around.
+All places in Turkey are quite safe to eat, just avoid going to shady places and prefer eating at known joints or eateries where you can see the public around.

-As far as the street food is concerned it Turkey, the stalls are quite hygienic and they tend to always pack the items properly along with a napkin or tissue paper.
+As far as the street food is concerned in Turkey, the stalls are quite hygienic and they tend to always pack the items properly along with a napkin or tissue paper.
 But in case you are still sceptical about having street food and an upset stomach the next morning, simply avoid it.

 Some items you should definitely taste in Turkey are…

 - Turkish lokum (Turkish delight)

 - Menemen (Turkish omelette)